Refinery Odors & What You Can Do

 When you smell odors, you can also call the refinery directly at: (510) 245-4070.
 Calling the refinery alerts them to the possibility of a problem, which might be identified and corrected as a result of your call.
 The phone number is that of the shift supervisor who will either answer the phone or respond quickly to all messages.
 Conoco-Phillips indicates that they investigate each call.

 Editor’s note: Wind direction and speed are very important.
-Look at the direction the “cloud” is blowing.
+Look at the direction the wind is blowing.
 If it is blowing toward Crockett, you can pretty much guarantee that odors in Crockett are coming from CP.
 Recently we had very strong odors from Valero in Benicia.
 The wind direction was key in determining the source.
 Checking the Total Hydrocarbons on the North fenceline (for Crockett, South for Rodeo) and other chemicals might yield information.
 Clicking on the number itself will generate a 24 hour graph, so you can see the recent history of that gas.
+(Added 8/3/15) The graph now includes wind direction estimates and speed.
 If you see a spike, you may have made an important discovery.

 IF YOU SMELL ODORS, CALL THESE NUMBERS